Leonardogf12/Leonardogf12/README.md

 C# Developer
 --------------------

-<p><a> I'm 27 years old, I have a degree in "Systems Analysis and Development", I currently work with C# and .NET MAUI, but I have already worked with Xamarin, ASP.NET Core and .NET Framework, when I'm not working I like to study new technologies and also the ones I currently work on. </a></p>
+<p><a>I'm 28 years old, I have a degree in "Systems Analysis and Development", I currently work with C# and .NET MAUI, but I've also worked with Xamarin, ASP.NET Core and .NET Framework, when I'm not working I like to study new technologies. </a></p>

 Currently, Studying:
 <!-- Studying - Badges -->